hackforla/food-oasis-la/README.md

 a.
 Clone the `site` repository… [github.com/foodoasisla/site](https://github.com/foodoasisla/site)

 b.
-Make your changes
+Make your changes.

 c.
-Commit and push your changes
+Commit and push your changes.

 ### Step 2: Generate the site with Jekyll